Boroughs | Barnet

 • A £10m investment in Colindale’s parks, with investment complete in the Silk Stream, Montrose and Colindale Parks, and investment in Rushgrove Park due in 2024 and an application imminent to improve Heybourne Park.

-• Government Levelling Up Investment, which will see the delivery of a remodelled Colindale Underground Station, providing step-free access and increased gate capacity by 2028.
+• Government Levelling Up Investment, as well as contributions from Barnet Council, local developers and TfL will see the delivery of an upgraded Colindale Underground Station, providing step-free access, increased gate capacity in a new station building serving as an important gateway to the area by Autumn 2025.

-• A new health and wellbeing centre to open in 2024.
+• A new health and wellbeing centre to open in late 2025.

 • A programme to deliver improvements to key junctions, roads and public realm within the area.

 Barnet Council is building a sustainable borough that is fit for the future.
-Working with partners on one of the country’s most ambitious development programmes we will deliver 35,500 new homes by 2036, including 1,000 new council homes, to serve resident communities and to accommodate a growing population.
+Working with partners on one of the country’s most ambitious development programmes we will deliver 35,500 new homes by 2036, including 1,000 new council homes, to serve resident communities and to accommodate a growing and increasingly older population.

 Over the last five years, Barnet has received more than £90 million in development contributions, enabling the council to further enhance the borough and support residents to live fulfilling, healthy and independent lives.
 Resident satisfaction with the local area as a place to live is consistently higher (83%) than the London average (79%).